In Search of the Mighty Crested Saguaro

 The downside of saguaros’ popularity, especially the crested saguaro, is they are black-market commodities whose poachers pocket several thousand dollars per haul.
 Cacti are protected against theft and vandalism by state and federal laws.
 Therefore, using them for target practice, lopping off an arm, or spray painting them is a felony carrying a sentence of up to 25 years.
 On the bright side, an initiative started a few years ago to make it easier to track them if stolen.
 Radio chips have been implanted into thousands of coveted specimens, and poaching is on the decline.

-Since my first discovery, I’ve encountered several more crested saguaros in places such as Arizona-Sonora Desert Museum, Saguaro National Park (West or East), Colossal Cave Mountain Park, Tucson Botanical Garden, and Sabino Canyon.
+Since my first discovery, I’ve encountered several more crested saguaros in places such as Arizona-Sonora Desert Museum, Saguaro National Parks (West or East), Colossal Cave Mountain Park, Tucson Botanical Garden, and Sabino Canyon.
 I love to gaze up to find one standing proudly like an Indian chief showing off his majestic headdress.